tvcutsem/harmony-reflect/doc/api.md

 `name` must be a string.
 `receiver` defaults to `target`.

-Returns the value of the property, or `undefined` if the property does not exist.

 ## Reflect.set(target, name, value, [receiver])

+Attempts to update the value of `target`'s `name` property to `value`.
+Returns a boolean indicating whether or not the update happened successfully.

 Equivalent to executing `target[name] = value`, except if `target[name]` is an accessor.
 In that case, the accessor's "set" method will be executed with its `this` bound to `receiver`.